theskyinflames/dockerLightningTalk/README.md

 # Minimizing Docker images lightning talk
-A brew lightning talk about how to reduce Docker images.
+A lightning talk about how to reduce Docker images.
 The goal is to explain how can we decrease the size of our Docker images and why it's important.

 ## Start the presentation: